 The Honourable Mentions

 Even though it’s a bit obvious, I had to have G Suite on my list.
 In my opinion, how you present yourself digitally is just as important as how you present yourself IRL.
 I conduct a lot of my business interactions through email.
 From the get-go, having a professional email presence was really important to me.
 For $60 a year, you can create a business email and get access to a full suite of resources.

 Some key features: Google Drive allows you to create shared folders and document (super helpful when you’re delivering work that requires revisions or feedback).
 Google Keep, a note-taking app, is perfect for jotting down random ideas.
 I’ve totally eliminated my use of post-it notes with this app.

 PRO TIP: Need to share documents or files with clients and vice versa?
 I’ve stopped using email and started creating shared folders for my projects to make collaboration a breeze.

 You might’ve noticed that I almost always use photos of people of colour on my blog and social media.
 Because #stockphotossowhite, I source the majority of these images from TONL.
 For about $40 CAD a month, I get 15 high-resolution images featuring people of various ethnic backgrounds.
 I also get to make sure that all of my digital feeds are highly melanated.

 PRO TIP: If you do sign up, keep in mind that your subscription does not rollover.
 So if you don’t download your photos within 30 days, you’re SOL.

 Congratulations – you made it to the end of this post!
-Hopefully, you found it helpful.
-If you didn’t, I’m really sorry and here’s a fun gif for sticking it out anyway.
-Do you have any other free or low-cost resources that you would add to this list?
+Hopefully, you find these free online business tools helpful.
+If you didn’t, I’m really sorry, and here’s a fun gif for sticking it out anyway.
+Do you have any other free online business tools that you would add to this list?
 Give ‘em a shout-out in the comments.